delshadv/BioFIND-data-paper/README.md

 To run the scripts succesfully, it needs to have an updated OSL (https://ohba-analysis.github.io/osl-docs/) and consequently SPM (https://www.fil.ion.ucl.ac.uk/spm/) be installed on your PC.

+The main scripts are:
+feature_extraction_test.m –  includes all steps from feature extraction to call an SVM classifier. preproc_beamform_ROI.m – includes all steps from reading raw FIFF file to ROI extractions.

 Work in progress

 rik.henson@mrc-cbu.cam.ac.uk